 Why You May Need Wisdom Teeth Removal

-Each patient’s dental history is unique, which is why your dentist will need to look at your x-rays to determine if you are able to keep your wisdom teeth.
-Your dentist will be able to show you x-rays of your teeth and explain the situation in a way that is easy for you to understand.
+Each patient’s dental history is unique.
+That's why your dentist will need to look at your X-rays to determine if you are able to keep your wisdom teeth.
+Dr. Yun will be able to show you X-rays of your teeth and explain the situation in a way that is easy for you to understand.